IvanBongiorni/aivan/posts/overwiew-of-attention-mechanisms-in-neural-networks.md

 Attention in Deep Learning is one of the most powerful and interesting tools of the last years.
 It revolutionized the implementation and the application of seq2seq architectures, and consequently the whole field of NLP.

-One of the most fascinating aspects of attention mechanisms is a strong biological analogy, i.e. the way it works is very similar to the way we usually picture *our* attention.
+One of the most fascinating aspects of attention mechanisms is a strong biological analogy: the way it works is very similar to the way we usually picture *our* attention.
 In fact, we can think of it as some sort of "mental heatmap" in which the most important elements of our empirical input are "fired up", to the detriment of its less relevant bits.
 The whole point of attention mechanisms is just that: let’s teach artificial neural networks to understand what elements of its input it should care about the most, and what others instead can be overlooked.